Jake Ejercito

-Juan Emilio Enriquez Ejercito ([ʔɛˌhɛːɾ.sɪˈto]; born March 27, 1990), professionally known as Jake Ejercito, is a Filipino actor and model.
-He is the son of former actor and Philippine President Joseph Estrada.
+Juan Emilio "Jake" Enriquez Ejercito ([ʔɛˌhɛːɾ.sɪˈto]; born March 27, 1990) is a Filipino actor.
+He is the son of former actor and Philippine President Joseph Estrada and a half-brother to Senators Jinggoy Estrada and JV Ejercito.

 Education

 Ejercito attended Xavier School in San Juan from grade school to high school.
 He studied politics at the Queen Mary University of London.

-In 2018, Ejercito earned his master's degree in Marketing from Northumbria University in Singapore.
+In 2018, Ejercito earned his master's degree in marketing from Northumbria University in Singapore.

 Career

 Ejercito made guest appearances as Jake, a classmate to Maine Mendoza's character Yaya Dub, in Eat Bulaga!s "Kalyeserye" segment in 2016.
 In the same year, he later appeared in the said variety show's Lenten specials and was awarded Best New Male TV Personality in the 30th PMPC Star Awards for Television for his appearance in the episode "God Gave Me You".

 In 2020, he hosted Sunday Noontime Live! and made his film debut in Coming Home.

 In September 2021-January 2022, he portrayed Cedric Banes in Marry Me, Marry You.